-Thus it was that the perfectly acceptable, and suitably descriptive, tag of ‘progressive’ was somehow abbreviated to ‘Prog Rock’.
-This was quite a different name for what was quite different music altogether, albeit springing from similar origins.
-A rather pejorative term, it is now attached to all music from the Psychedelic period up until Punk, and sadly it has thus tainted the heritage and credibility of musically sophisticated recordings such as the ones to be found in this collection.
+Thus it was that the perfectly appropriate, and suitably descriptive, tag of ‘progressive’ was somehow abbreviated to ‘Prog Rock’.
+This was quite a different name for what I perceive as quite different music altogether, albeit springing from similar origins.
+A rather pejorative term, it is now attached to all music from the post-Psychedelic period up until Punk (Glitter notwithstanding), and sadly it has thus tainted the heritage and credibility of musically sophisticated recordings such as the ones to be found in this collection.

 What we have in this playlist, by way of clarification, is mostly work from those early days of progressive, and is definitely not what I would call ‘Prog’.
 This, instead, is from the time when pop seemed to turn to rock almost overnight, and the LP found favour over the 3 minute single.
-A later playlist will address this transition from pop single to rock LP track, but these recordings are definitely album material only.
+A later playlist (‘Pop Rock 70’) will address this transition from pop single to rock LP track, but these recordings are definitely album material only.
 They are somewhat longer than 3 minutes, no longer constrained by 7″ vinyl nor daytime radio restrictions.
 Whilst they feature extended instrumental passages, and are musically quite complex, they display a sparkling sense of musical invention.
 The basic instrumentation of electric guitar, bass, drums was augmented first with keyboards, then often with wind and strings, and most significantly, with their electronic counterpart: the magnificent mellotron.